Abhishek-2502/Node_Todo_App_Docker_Jenkins_FreeStyle/README.md

 ---

-## 1. Install Jenkins on EC2
+## 1. Install Jenkins and Docker on EC2
-Follow the guide to install and set up Jenkins on your EC2 instance: `https://github.com/Abhishek-2502/Jenkins_Setup_AWS`
+Follow the guide to install and set up Jenkins on your EC2 instance: `https://github.com/Abhishek-2502/Jenkins_Docker_Setup_AWS`

 ## 2. Configure SSH Keys
 Generate and configure SSH keys for secure authentication on EC2 instance.